oyaron/NGSF/readme.md

 - `resolution:` resolution at which to bin and perform the fit.
 The default is 20 A.
 - `n:` this corresponds to the number of plots to show and save as a result.
 - `plot:` either 1 or 0, to either plot or not plot.
-- `kind:` corresponds to the type of error spectrum the user prefers, the options are 'SG':Savitsky Golay, 'linear': for obtaining the error of the spectrum by making linear fit every 10 points, and 'included': if the user wants to use the error that comes with the object itself.
-The default is 'SG'
+- `kind:` corresponds to the type of error spectrum the user prefers, the options are `SG`:Savitsky Golay, `linear`: for obtaining the error of the spectrum by making linear fit every 10 points, and `included`: if the user wants to use the error that comes with the object itself.
+The default is `SG`

 The `templates_sn_trunc` and `templates_sn_trunc` are updated by changing the `temp_gal_tr` and `temp_sn_tr` lists on the `params.py` file, to what the user is